Learn Street Photography

 “I’m a bad street photographer”

-“I won’t get a single photo I like today”,
+“I won’t get a single photo I like today”, and so on.

 I have learned to accept that just how it is, but it can be a bit tough on bad days.
 When you have walked around for 30 minutes knowing all of the photos you’ve shot so far, aren’t good, you will start to build up these negative thoughts or frustrations that are extremely counter-intuitive.